USA

 Donald Trump, addressing the nation last Sunday from the White House

 Initially, Iranian Foreign Minister Abbas Araghchi stated that "at the moment" there was no agreement.
-"At the moment, there is no 'agreement' on a ceasefire or the cessation of military operations.
+"At the moment, there is no "agreement" on a ceasefire or the cessation of military operations.
 However, as long as the Israeli regime ends its illegal aggression against the Iranian people before 4 a.m.
 Tehran time, we have no intention of continuing our response after that," he wrote in a post on X. Military details will be discussed later."

-In a matter of hours, the president went from full of bellicose rhetoric and suggesting "regime change" to congratulating the ayatollahs and saying "God bless Iran."
-On Sunday afternoon, in another post on Truth, Trump asserted that if "the current Iranian regime is unable to do Iran greater again - to make Iran great again - Why shouldn't there be regime change?
+In a matter of hours, the president has gone from full-throttle bellicose rhetoric and suggesting "regime change" to congratulating the ayatollahs and saying "God bless Iran."
+On Sunday afternoon, in another post on Truth, Trump asserted that if "the current Iranian regime is unable to make Iran great again - to make Iran great again - Why shouldn't there be regime change?
 The idea contradicted the official position of the White House, which, until now, had made it clear that the attack on the nuclear facilities at Fordow, Natanz, and Isfahan only sought to end Iran's nuclear program and not attack the period. will remain peaceful and respectful.
 Based on the premise that everything will work out as it should—and it will—I would like to congratulate both countries, Israel and Iran, for having had the resilience, courage, and intelligence to end what should be called "The 12-Day War."
 This is a war that could have lasted for years and destroyed the entire Middle East, but it hasn't, and it never will!
 May God bless Israel, God bless Iran, God bless the Middle East, God bless the United States of America, and God bless the world!"
 Trump concluded his post. from Al-Udeid, Qatar, in response to the attack on its nuclear facilities.
 With the attack on Al-Udeid over—which resulted in no fatalities—Trump has shown his willingness to lower the tension.
 On June 13, the threat posed to Tel Aviv by Tehran's potential for nuclear weapons was the one that Washington used on Saturday to conduct the bombing of Iran's nuclear facilities.
 On Sunday morning, Defense Secretary Pete Hegseth spoke of "severe damage" to these facilities.
 "Completely obliterated" is not the same as causing "severe damage."
 In an interview on Fox, Vice President JD Vance said that Iran is now "incapable" of building a nuclear bomb.
 "Iran was very close to having a nuclear weapon.
 "Iran is now incapable of building a nuclear weapon with the equipment they have because we destroyed it," Vance said.

 stats